-Sypris Electronics' gross profit increased \$1.7 million to \$8.0 million as compared to \$6.3 million in the prior year.
-The increase in gross profit for the year ended December 31, 2023 was primarily a result of the increase in revenue which also had a positive impact on overhead absorption.
-The expected increase in revenue during 2024 attributable to order backlog is expected to favorably impact overhead absorption and the contribution margin from higher volumes is further expected to generate gross profit expansion.
+Sypris Electronics' gross profit decreased \$0.9 million to \$7.1 million as compared to \$8.0 million in the prior year.
+The decrease in gross profit for the year ended December 31, 2024 was primarily a result of an unfavorable mix of programs and a high amount of unusable inventory on two programs that ramped production during the year.
+Additionally, Sypris Electronics incurred additional costs for scope modifications on a new contract during 2024.
+The Company submitted a \$0.6 million request for equitable adjustment ("REA") during the first quarter of 2025 to offset some of these incurred costs.
+The REA was finalized during the first quarter of 2025.
+No amount was recorded as revenue for the REA during 2024.
+The expected increase in revenue during 2025 attributable to order backlog is expected to favorably impact overhead absorption and the contribution margin from higher volumes is further expected to generate gross profit expansion.

 Selling, General and Administrative.
-Selling, general and administrative expense increased \$1.8 million to \$16.3 million in 2023 as compared to \$14.5 million in 2022.
-The increase in selling general and administrative expense for the year ended December 31, 2023 was primarily as a result of an increase in headcount to support the increase in volumes for Sypris Electronics and increased insurance costs.
-Additionally, the Company experienced higher employee medical insurance claim expense during 2023.
-Selling, general and administrative expense decreased as a percentage of revenue to 12.0% for the year ended December 31, 2023 from 13.2% for the year ended December 31, 2022.
+Selling, general and administrative expense increased \$0.7 million to \$17.0 million in 2024 as compared to \$16.3 million in 2023.
+The increase in selling general and administrative expense for the year ended December 31, 2024 was primarily as a result of experienced higher employee medical insurance claim expense during 2024.
+Additionally, selling, general and administrative expenses increased as a result of an increase in headcount to support the increase in volumes for Sypris Electronics and increased insurance costs.
+Selling, general and administrative expense increased as a percentage of revenue to 12.1% for the year ended December 31, 2024 from 12.0% for the year ended December 31, 2023.

 Interest Expense, Net.
-Interest expense for the year ended December 31, 2023 decreased \$0.3 million due to a decrease in the weighted average debt outstanding partially offset by an increase in the weighted average interest rate.
-Our weighed average debt outstanding under the Note decreased to \$5.0 million during 2023 from \$6.5 million during 2022.
-The weighted average interest rate increased to 8.7% in 2023 from 8.0% in 2022.
+Interest expense for the year ended December 31, 2024 increased \$0.9 million due to an increase in the weighted average debt outstanding and an increase in the weighted average interest rate.
+Our weighted average debt outstanding under the Note increased to \$8.7 million during 2024 from \$5.0 million during 2023.
+The weighted average interest rate increased to 9.2% in 2024 from 8.7% in 2023.
+Additionally, the interest expense, net for the year ended December 31, 2024 included \$0.6 million incurred on extended terms on certain accounts payable for Sypris Electronics.

 Other Expense, Net.
-Other expense, net, was \$1.1 million in 2023 as compared to \$0.8 million for 2022.
-During the year ended December 31, 2023, the Company recognized pension related expense of \$1.0 million.
+Other expense, net, was \$1.2 million in 2024 as compared to \$1.1 million for 2023.
+During the year ended December 31, 2024, the Company recognized pension related expense of \$0.8 million.
+Foreign currency related expenses were not material for the year ended December 31, 2024.

+During the year ended December 31, 2023, the Company recognized pension expense of \$1.0 million.
 Foreign currency related expenses were not material for the year ended December 31, 2023.

-During the year ended December 31, 2022, the Company recognized pension expense of \$0.6 million.
-Foreign currency related expenses were not material for the year ended December 31, 2022.

 Income Taxes.
+The 2024 income tax provision consists of current tax expense of \$1.5 million and deferred tax expense of \$0.2 million.
 The 2023 income tax provision consists of current tax expense of \$0.6 million and deferred tax expense of \$0.1 million.
-The 2022 income tax provision consists of current tax expense of \$0.6 million and deferred tax expense of \$0.3 million.
-The current tax expense in 2023 and 2022 includes taxes paid by our Mexican subsidiary and domestic state income taxes and adjustments.
-The 2023 and 2022 deferred tax expense includes net changes in the foreign deferred tax assets during the year.
+The current tax expense in 2024 and 2023 includes taxes accrued by our Mexican subsidiary and domestic state income taxes and adjustments.
+The 2024 and 2023 deferred tax expense includes net changes in the foreign deferred tax assets during the year.